ascholerChemeketa/cs160Reader/_sources/ParallelProcessing/AmdahlsLaw.rst

 :math:`\textrm{Speedup}(N) = \frac{1}{(1-P) + \frac{P}{N}}`

 Say 60% of a job can be made parallel and we use 2 processors.
-Substituting into the formula gives:
+Substituting .60 for **P** and 2 for **N** into the formula gives:

 :math:`\textrm{Speedup}(N) = \frac{1}{(1-P) + \frac{P}{N}} = \frac{1}{(1-0.60) + \frac{0.60}{2}} = \frac{1}{0.70} = 1.43`

+We would see a speedup of 1.43 times.
 40% of the work needs to be done in serial.
 The other 60% is split into two equal parts, so instead of taking 60% of the time only takes 30%.
 So we can get the work done in 70% of the original time, or 1.43x faster.

 Lets say we use 3 workers on the same job:

 :math:`\textrm{Speedup}(N) = \frac{1}{(1-P) + \frac{P}{N}} = \frac{1}{(1-0.60) + \frac{0.60}{3}} = \frac{1}{0.60} = 1.67`

-We get the work done 1.67 times faster than with one worker (takes 60% of the original time).
+We get the work done 1.67 times faster than with one worker (i.e. the work takes 60% of the original time).
 Better, but we are already seeing the diminishing returns of multiple workers.
-If we try putting 60 workers into that formula it predicts a total speedup of only 2.43x over one worker.
+The first extra worker made the process 43% faster - the second extra worker only increased by 24% more.
+If we try putting 60 workers into that formula it predicts a total speedup of only 2.43x over one worker!
 The image below shows the speedup possible for jobs with 50%, 75%, 90% and 95% parallel portions.

 .. figure:: Images/AmdahlsLaw.png